 How to use the CROssBAR Web-service?

-CROssBAR web-service is especially designed to provide an easy to use interface to the researchers from different fields of molecular life sciences.
+CROssBAR web-service is especially designed to provide an easy-to-use interface to the researchers from different fields of molecular life sciences.
 The horizontal menu at the top has links to provide information about the service, knowledge graphs and about the project in general.
 The menu also includes example use-cases of COVID-19 knowledge graphs.
-Search button at the left-most side of the menu displays the main page for constructing user queries.
+Home/search button at the left-most side of the menu displays the main page for constructing user queries.

-At the main pane, there is a vertical query menu on the left side of the page.
-On the right side, there is a blank area to house the knowledge graph once it is constructed.
+At the main pane, there is a vertical query menu at the left side of the page.
+On the right side, there is a blank/white area to house the knowledge graph once it is constructed.

 The user may construct complex queries by simply entering the biological entities she/he is interested in by typing the names/ids in their respective boxes, located inside the vertical query menu.

-There are 5 boxes reserved for writing the names of diseases, drugs/compounds, pathways, genes/proteins and phenotype terms, respectively.
+There are 5 boxes reserved for writing the names or ids of genes/proteins, drugs/compounds, pathways, diseases, and phenotype terms, respectively.
 After typing a few letters, the system suggests terms that exist in the database, which match the typed letters.
 The user should select a term from this list.
-Following the selection of a term from the provided list, additional terms can be appended to the same box by continuing to type another name.
-There are no automated suggestions for small molecule compounds as they are queried via ChEMBL ids, that is in the format of "CHEMBL123456", where the numeric part is the actual identifier.
+Following the selection of a term from the provided list, additional terms can be appended to the same box by continuing to type another name/id.
+There are no automated suggestions for identifiers (e.g., UniProt accessions: "P60484", DrugBank ids: "DB01611" and ChEMBL ids: "CHEMBL123456").

 Taxonomic id filter box is located below the term search boxes.
 The default value for the taxonomic filter is 9606 (human), since the main focus of CROssBAR is biomedicine.
-This filter is mainly used to include the genes/proteins of non-human organisms in the query, together with their respective relations.
-It is possible use the taxonomic filter to include genes/proteins from a few additional organisms namely, Rattus norvegicus (Rat) , Mus musculus (Mouse) , Sus scrofa (Pig) , Bos taurus (Bovine) , Oryctolagus cuniculus (Rabbit) , Saccharomyces cerevisiae (Baker's yeast) , Mycobacterium tuberculosis and Escherichia coli - strain K12 , Severe acute respiratory syndrome coronavirus (SARS-CoV) , Severe acute respiratory syndrome coronavirus 2 (2019-nCoV) (SARS-CoV-2) .
-It is possible to include multiple organisms in the query by combining their tax ids in the respective box.
+This filter is mainly used to include the genes/proteins of non-human organisms into the query, together with their respective relations.
+It is possible use the taxonomic filter to include genes/proteins from a few additional (mostly model) organisms namely, Rattus norvegicus (Rat) , Mus musculus (Mouse) , Sus scrofa (Pig) , Bos taurus (Bovine) , Oryctolagus cuniculus (Rabbit) , Saccharomyces cerevisiae (Baker's yeast) , Mycobacterium tuberculosis , Escherichia coli - strain K12 , Severe acute respiratory syndrome coronavirus (SARS-CoV) , Severe acute respiratory syndrome coronavirus 2 (2019-nCoV) (SARS-CoV-2) .
+It is possible to include multiple organisms in the query by checking their tax ids in the respective box.

 An Example CROssBAR Query:

-In this example, we would like to observe the relations between a disease, gastric cancer and a drug, trifluoperazine, which is an approved antipsychotic agent mainly used in the treatment of schizophrenia.
-Trifluoperazine has no in vitro, in vivo or clinical studies concerning the treatment of gastric cancer, although there are studies on other types of cancer such as colorectal , pancreatic , and lung , in the literature.
-There is also a study showing the inverse association between antipsychotic use and the risk of gastric cancer .
+In this example, we would like to observe the relations between a disease (gastric cancer) and a drug (trifluoperazine) which is an approved antipsychotic agent mainly used in the treatment of schizophrenia.
+Trifluoperazine has no in vitro, in vivo or clinical studies concerning the treatment of gastric cancer.
 Thus, this is a convenient scenario for observing unknown relationship between 2 biological entities, gastric cancer and trifluoperazine.
 This is also the example search #1 in our web-service.

 Trifluoperazine shows its antipsychotic effect by the blockage of dopamine D2 receptor.
 This relation also appears in the graph, where trifluoperazine binds to DRD2 gene/protein node and it is associated with the dopaminergic synapse pathway.
-In the KG, trifluoperazine also has other approved targets such as CALM1, ADRA1A and TNNC1 proteins (approved drug-target interaction edges are coloured with green), and these proteins are associated with calcium signalling pathway.
-Moreover, DRD2 and CALM1 are associated with rap1 signalling pathway, as well.
+In the KG, trifluoperazine also has other approved targets such as CALM1, ADRA1A and TNNC1 proteins (approved drug-target interaction edges are coloured in green), and these proteins are associated with calcium signalling pathway.
+Moreover, DRD2 and CALM1 are associated with rap1 signalling pathway.
 Both calcium and rap1 signalling pathways have other gene/protein associations such as ERBB2, KRAS, and CDH1, which are associated with the gastric cancer disease.
 Therefore, trifluoperazine can be explored further in terms of its potential to become a repurposed agent for the treatment of gastric cancer, which may show its activity via calcium and rap1 signalling pathways.
 More information about this example is provided in our paper.

 Considering the visual customization of the constructed graph, it is possible to apply different layout options from "Layout selection" part under "Graph Customization" menu, on the left side of the page.
-The user has 5 different layout options, which are the CROssBAR layout (two versions where the layers are either nested or isolated), circle, grid, cose, and the concentric layout.
+The user has 5 different layout options, which are the CROssBAR layout (two versions where the layers are either nested or isolated), circle, grid, cose, and concentric.

 Both versions come with 4-layer and 7-layer (default) display options, which can be selected by the user solely based on visual preference.
 Biologically similar components are merged under one layer in the 4-layer display.
-Also, the order of layers can be changed (the ranking is from inside to out) by dragging node types in "# & order of layers" part of the menu.
+Also, the order of layers can be changed (the ranking is from inside to out) by dragging node types in "Order of layers (drag & drop)" part of the menu.
 After clicking the "Apply" button, the changes are displayed on the graph.

-The user can click on the "Component List" button under the "Add/remove components" part of the "Graph Customization" menu, which will bring a list of node types in the graph including diseases, HPO terms, pathways, drugs and compounds (experimental bioactivities as ChEMBL and predictions).
+The user can click on the "Add/remove Components" button, a part of the "Graph Options" menu, which will bring a list of node types (biological components) in the graph including diseases, HPO terms, pathways, drugs and compounds (experimental bioactivities as ChEMBL and predictions).
 Then, the user can hide the nodes from the graph by clicking unwanted node types on the list.

 There is a "Query Parameters" menu, inside which the meta data regarding the search is provided.
-Here, the job id of the related query is available on "Query Parameters" menu, together with search terms and the selected parameters.
+Here, the job id of the query is available, together with the names or ids of the search terms, selected parameters and the query runtime.
 Each job is saved on the web-server for a limited amount of time.
 Therefore, it is possible to access the constructed graph later by entering corresponding job id into "Enter Job ID" box on the horizontal menu at the top of the page.

 At the bottom of the vertical menu on the left side of the page, there is a final button named “New Knowledge Graph Query” to allow a new search by going back to the initial search page.